edwardcqian/retain-keras/README.md

 * `--path_data`: Path to evaluation data.
 Default: 'data/data_test.pkl'
 * `--path_dictionary`: Path to dictionary that maps code index to the specific alphanumeric value.
 If numerics inputs are used they should have indexes num_codes+1 through num_codes+numeric_size, num_codes index is reserved for padding.
 * `--batch_size`: Batch size for prediction (higher values are generally faster).
 Default: 32
+* `--gen_all`: Generate one report for all subjects instead of individually, and store it to the given path.
+Default: off

 # Data and Target Format